2023 Most Popular Communications Technology/Support Master's Degree Schools

 Top 10 Most Popular Communications Technologies & Support Master's Degree Schools

-Our 2023 rankings named Savannah College of Art and Design the most popular school in the United States for communications technologies and support students working on their master’s degree.
-SCAD is a large private not-for-profit school located in the medium-sized city of Savannah.
+Our analysis found Savannah College of Art and Design to be the most popular school for communications technologies and support students who want to pursue a master’s degree in the United States.
+SCAD is a fairly large private not-for-profit school located in the city of Savannah.

 Of the 110 students majoring in communications technologies and support at SCAD, 51% are male and 49% are female.

-Full Communications Technologies & Support at Savannah College of Art and Design Report
+Read full report on Communications Technologies & Support at Savannah College of Art and Design

-A rank of #2 on this year’s list means Academy of Art University is a great place for communications technologies and support students working on their master’s degree.
-Located in the large city of San Francisco, Academy of Art University is a private for-profit college with a medium-sized student population.
+You’ll be in good company if you decide to attend Academy of Art University.
+It ranked #2 on our 2023 Most Popular Communications Technology/Support Master’s Degree Schools list.
+Located in the large city of San Francisco, Academy of Art University is a private for-profit college with a moderately-sized student population.

 Women make up 50% of the communications technologies and support majors at the school.